truszkowski-tomasz/dtu-mlops/reports/README.md

 >
 > Answer:

-While we had the capability to train our model locally using our CPUs, the necessity for scaling to more intensive compute resources was not immediate.
-Consequently, we didn't fully explore the potential of Compute Engine for training purposes.
+Before setting up VertexAI, we used GCE to train the models, for example the one with 150 epochs shown above in the W&B experiments.
+The used machine was a "n2-standard-8" with 16GB of ram and 8 CPU's, since smaller machines we tried killed the process during trarining for resourse usage excess.

 For model deployment, hosting our FastAPI server on a Compute Engine VM was a possibility.
 Yet, we recognized that this option might incur higher costs and offer less scalability compared to serverless alternatives like Cloud Run, which would be our preferred choice for such needs.
 Cloud Run provides a managed environment that automatically scales based on traffic, making it a more cost-effective and flexible solution for deploying containerized applications like ours.

 ### Question 19